 Many businesses are also experiencing permanent changes to their business models and operations.
 As a result, lot of employees are concerned and asking us what they should do because they feel like they may soon lose their job.
 We go over these issues as well, but we try not to go into too much detail because every situation is different and we don’t want employees to take advice that isn’t right for their exact situation.
 This may cause a lot of problems for them, which is why if you fear that you may be losing your job due to covid, please give us a call so we can look at your unique situation with the attention to detail it deserves.

 Since it appears that you won't be hired back, you should sue.
 Your employer's decision to hire others back - but not you - very likely means that they have decided to end your employment.
-This means that you are entitled to a package.
+This means that you have been constructively dismissed and are entitled to a package.

 You would be wise to take action soon since delaying a lawsuit may undermine your claim.
 I would expect a defence lawyer for your employer to claim that your delay in suing was proof that you accepted the lengthy lay-off.

-B. My boss expects me to return to work at the office as soon as school starts for my two children.
-But I am not sure in-person classrooms are safe for them - or it they will be required to stay home if a second wave hits.
+My boss expects me to return to work at the office as soon as school resumes for my two children.
+But I am not sure in-person classrooms are safe for them - or what the government will do in the future.
 What can I do?

 Talk to your boss.
 Explain your concerns and ask that he or she be flexible on days that you must be home with your children.